cryptomator/docs/source/index.rst

    :align: center
    :alt: Cryptobot

+|

-Cryptomator - Put a Lock on Your cloud
+Cryptomator - Put a Lock on Your Cloud
 ======================================

 `Cryptomator <https://cryptomator.org/>`_ encrypts your data quickly and easily, so you can safely upload it to your favourite cloud service.

 If you're a first time user, you will probably want to follow :ref:`this guide on how to get started <desktop/getting-started>`.

+If you are interested in the security of Cryptomator, have a look at our :ref:`security section <security/security-target>`.

 .. toctree::
    :hidden: